carlos-sierra/edb360/readme.txt

 Steps
 ~~~~~
-1. Unzip edb360.zip, navigate to the root edb360-master directory, and connect as SYS,
+1. Unzip edb360.zip, navigate to the root edb360-master directory, and connect as DBA,
-   DBA, or any user with Data Dictionary access:
+   or any user with Data Dictionary access:

    $ unzip edb360-master.zip
    $ cd edb360-master
-   $ sqlplus / as sysdba
+   $ sqlplus dba_user/dba_pwd

 2. Execute edb360.sql indicating if your database is licensed for the Oracle Tuning Pack,
    the Diagnostics Pack or None [ T | D | N ].
 Example below specifies Tuning Pack.
 If